Take Action For Change

 With concerns growing over the impacts of the sequester budget cuts, we believe Congress should put an end to these taxpayer-paid subsidies to an industry that is enjoying record profits.
 Across-the-board sequester cuts will reduce air pollution monitoring, scale back Superfund cleanups and reduce funding clean water and drinking water projects.
 Closing tax loopholes and subsidies to the oil industry would have positive impact on the federal budget by generating revenue for smart investment in our economy and help businesses and the environment.

-ASBC's Action Fund is working with local businesses in thirteen states to organize meetings with their Senators and Congressional Representatives during the August recess to lobby on climate and energy issues.
-As a follow up to our June 20th Capitol Hill lobby day, the meetings hope to bring renewed attention in Congress to energy issues including Shaheen-Portman and Clean Energy Victory Bonds.
+ASBC's Action Fund worked with local businesses in thirteen states to organize meetings with their Senators and Congressional Representatives during the August recess to lobby on climate and energy issues.
+As a follow up to our June 20th Capitol Hill lobby day, the meetings brought renewed attention in Congress to energy issues including Shaheen-Portman and Clean Energy Victory Bonds.